Feyerabend/vm/basal0/TINY.md

 case of music and cassette tapes e.g.), software could easily be distributed without the consent of the author or authors.
-This could understandably be understood as some kind of piracy or robbery from the author.
+This could understandably be understood as some kind of piracy or robbery of the author.
 In this case the intention from the author (programmer) was that software was only to be sold, not given away.
 But due to different reasons copies of originally sold software were distributed among enthusiasts.
 There reason could be